vvynz/tinyapp/README.md

 #TinyApp Project

-Tinyapp is a full stack web application that was built using Node and Express that will allow users to shorten their long URL links!
+Tinyapp is a full stack web application that was built using Node and Express that will allow users to shorten their long URL links just like TinyURL.com and bit.ly do!

 ## Previews